ano-js/anojs/README.md

 2. Check out [CONTRIBUTORS.md](CONTRIBUTORS.md) for more in-depth information on contributing
 3. Check out [OPTIMIZATION.md](OPTIMIZATION.md).
 This will give you information on how to optimize your animations

+## Questions?
+If you have any questions, feel free to open an issue describing your problem or question.

+Or, you can contact Calix Huang at calix.huang1@gmail.com